entropyxyz/entropy-docs/Docs/SDK/ThresholdServer.md

 # ThresholdServer

-- This package contains a class which includes all functions necessary for talking to the entropy threhsold server
+- This package contains a class which includes all functions necessary for talking to the entropy threshold server

 ## Examples